 Different procedures are performed on different patients according to their individual conditions.
 The operation is performed under general or spinal anaesthesia.
-There are two main types of surgeries:

 - 1. Medial eminence osteotomy shaving off of the medial eminence and bunion and restoring the soft tissue tension around the first metatarsophalangeal joint. - 2.
 Metatarsal osteotomies correct the alignment of the first metatarsal bone, as well as fusion of the joint.
-The metatarsal bone is sometimes held in place with screws or other types of steel implants.

-3. The most common types of surgery are soft tissue restoration and metatarsal correction surgeries.
+The metatarsal bone is sometimes held in place with screws or other types of steel implants. - 3.
+The most common types of surgery are soft tissue restoration and metatarsal correction surgeries.
 Some procedures can be performed with arthroscopy.